sysgears/apollo-universal-starter-kit/docs/docker.md

 # Running Apollo Universal Starter Kit with Docker

-## Running Apollo Universal Starter Kit with Docker

-Get the latest versions of [Docker] and [Docker Compose] before running Apollo Universal Starter Kit with Docker.
+Apollo Universal Starter Kit support containerization your application with Docker.
+Before you can run the starter kit project with Docker, install the latest versions of [Docker] and [Docker Compose].

 ### Running the Starter Kit using Docker for Development